Colliers International: Business model

-In 2010, Colliers consolidated its franchises under a single name, hoping to increase their market share, according to the New York Times.
+In 2010, Colliers consolidated its franchises under a single name, hoping to increase their market share, according to The New York Times.
 On 1 June 2015 First Services and Colliers split into two independent publicly traded entities.
 Colliers is a full service real estate brokerage firm that operates in 67 countries and is traded on the Toronto Stock Exchange (TSX) and the NASDAQ stock market exchange under the symbol CIGI.

+In July 2024, Colliers completed its US$475 million acquisition of a controlling interest in Englobe Corporation.

 Financial results

 In 2009, Colliers ranked second out of the top twenty-five brokerages in the global real estate industry, based on its combined dollar value of leasing transactions and investment sales globally.
 The survey also found that Colliers International had posted an increase of more than 28 percent over its 2008 ranking when it was fifth.

 In March 2010, the annual Lipsey Survey of the top 25 brands in the commercial real estate industry worldwide ranked Colliers in second.
 The firm had held the third-place position in that survey since 2004.

 In 2018 and 2019, Colliers was ranked third on the annual Lipsey Survey of the Top 25 Commercial Real Estate Brands.